Keirua/blog.keiruaprod.fr/_drafts/ways-to-ensure-an-email-is-valid.md

 In most applications, you may want to make sure that the email your users provide is valid : you want to ensure they'll receive emails, because many things happen through email.
-You may send account validation links, bills, notifications, reports… many things that need to reach your customer, because if they don't, they'll probably reach your customer support at some point.
+You may send account validation links, bills, notifications, reports… many things that need to reach your customer.
+If they don't, they'll probably reach your customer support at some point, be angry, leave, or maybe all of that.

 *Validating an email* can mean many things, so here we'll try to check: